 RACHEL JONES: Fleming High's principal, Susan Willis, was at a seminar in Richmond when she learned about the shootings.
 Mesmerized by the cable TV images, Willis says one thing consumed her.

-Ms. SUSAN WILLIS (Fleming High School): I thought immediately, Henh Ly, my salutatorian, who is an engineering major who takes classes in Norris Hall.
+SUSAN WILLIS: I thought immediately, Henh Ly, my salutatorian, who is an engineering major who takes classes in Norris Hall.

 JONES: But Willis says Lee gave a rousing speech that impressed the 5,000 attendees at last June's graduation.

-Ms. TAKIRA COOPER (Lee's Former Classmate): I was like, you can't be serious.
+TAKIRA COOPER: I was like, you can't be serious.
 I just saw his profile, like, a couple of days, when he had updated it and put a new picture out.

 JONES: Cooper says Lee was the kind of guy who could tell if you were having a bad day.
 He always tried to make people laugh, to help brighten their spirits.
 He was also a good friend who helped Cooper by explaining their advance math homework simplest(ph).